matomo-org/developer-documentation/docs/4.x/generated/Piwik/Plugin/Tasks.md

 -  It accepts the following parameter(s):
     - `$methodName` (`string`) &mdash;
-       The name of the method that will be called when the task is being exectuted.
+       The name of the method that will be called when the task is being executed.
 To make it work you need to create a public method having the given method name in your Tasks class.
     - `$methodParameter` (`null`|`string`) &mdash;
        Can be null if the task does not need any parameter or a string.
 It is not possible to specify multiple parameters as an array etc. If you need to pass multiple parameters separate them via any characters such as '###'.
 For instance '$param1###$param2###$param3'
     - `$priority` (`int`) &mdash;